Anxiety is a frequently used term to express worry and concern about things that might happen.

 - Practicing sleep hygiene– Generally, your bedroom should be dark, cool, and most definitely quiet.
 Light tells your brain that it’s time to wake up.
 So to get uninterrupted sleep, set your lights as low as possible.
 As for the temperature, sleep specialists say that having a cool room (around 65°F or 18°C) is best.

 - Be mindful of what you eat and drink– Having a large meal for dinner makes it uncomfortable to sleep.
-Dinner, ideally, should be taken at least two hours before going to bed.
-Alcohol should be avoided as it can affect sleep patterns and result in sleep disruption.
+Ideally, you should have dinner, ideally, at least two hours before going to bed.
+You should avoid alcohol as it can affect sleep patterns and result in sleep disruption.

 - Limit the use of electronics– To get a good sleep, you should stay away from bright screens at least an hour before you go to sleep.
 The blue light coming from the screen suppresses melatonin, a hormone that helps control one’s sleeping patterns.